Pg 82

 The first brick buildings on the square were built in 1870.
 These were the Moore building, where Moore and Moore's store is now and the First National Bank building.
 The next brick structure was the bank building of Ward and Moore adjoining the Moore building.
 The brick buildings next put up were the Hoskinson and H. Swoffords block on the east side of square about 1884, and the Mitchell building about 1890.
 The Odd Fellows erected the building, where Campbell's hardware store is now, about 1886.

 The McFall block was next in the order of development, about 1894.
 The Naylor building came in about this time.
-The A. D. Jackson Saddlery Co. buildihg was erected in 1897-8.
-The Hudson Hotel was next in order of development and the Garragus building and the Joplin block followed soon after this.
+The A. D. Jackson Saddlery Co. buildihg was erected in

 The Duppe building, Fitzgerrell block, Dr. Joe Moore building and Mrs. Charley St. Clair building came in close together, also the C. A. Jackson.
 The Hart block, first built by Geo.
 Hubbard, then more added to it, was another great improvement on the west of square, south of west Main Street.
 The Benton State Bank building was erected about 1902.
 The Browning block and the Mrs. E. H. Swofford building came next in order.
 The Ward building was the largest building of any on the square.